2025 Supreme Court Wrap-Up

 In Trump v.
 CASA, the Court restricted the use of nationwide injunctions.
 This shifts more responsibility to Congress to clarify judicial powers and may result in slower national responses to contested executive actions.

 In Free Speech Coalition v.
-Paxton, the ruling reinforces states’ ability to impose content restrictions in the name of protecting minors.
+Paxton, the ruling reinforces states’ ability to impose age-verification rules in the name of protecting minors, while leaving privacy and implementation disputes for future fights.

 The decision is likely to influence how states approach internet regulation.

 The Mahmoud v.
-Taylor decision extends First Amendment protections for religious parents in public schools.
+Taylor decision strengthens First Amendment claims by religious parents seeking notice and opt-outs in public schools.

 School districts may need to revise opt-out policies to comply.

 In Callais v.
-Louisiana, the Court’s deferral leaves unresolved questions about racial representation in redistricting.
+Louisiana, the Court’s reargument order left unresolved questions about race, representation, and redistricting.